 Teaches older and inexperienced adults internet basics, computer skills, and how to use apps

-Drop in on Fridays the month of April and May for a 1/2 hour tech session at 2:00 PM to set-up Libby and/or hoopla on your device.
+Drop in to set-up Libby and/or hoopla on your device.

 Guides and Tutorials

 NEW Excel Easy - Want to learn Excel quickly?
 This tutorial site is a perfect place to start.
 The site offers a fully illustrated Excel tutorial + 300 examples.
 It's 100% free!